Navigation

 e.
 Any other financial account or activity which might from time to time be established.
 Any existing account may be altered or eliminated by action of the Board.

-2. Registrar: The Registrar with the concurrence of the President may appoint an Assistant Registrar to be responsible for taking attendance at all luncheon meetings and assisting the Registrar in other responsibilities.
+2. Treasurer/Registrar: The Registrar with the concurrence of the President may appoint an Assistant Registrar to be responsible for taking attendance at all luncheon meetings and assisting the Registrar in other responsibilities.

 3. Secretary: The Secretary shall be responsible for updating the policy manual.